AyushmanJena/ObsidianBackup/SPRING BOOT NOTES/Spring Boot Course/U03-Hibernate JPA.md

 	...
 }
 ```
-- @Transactional is not needed for operations which just read data
+- @Transactional is not needed for operation which just reads data

 3. Update Main app
 ```java